Leadwerks/Documentation/4x4matrices.md

 end
 ```

-## 3x3 Matrices

-It's rare that you would need these, but the [Mat3](Mat3.md) class is also available, for handling 3x3 matrices.
-These can be useful for problems that only involve rotation and scale.
-The engine uses these for some lighting calculations.

 ## Matrix Transformations

 The [transformation commands](3dtransform.md) we previously learned about will accept two 4x4 matrices as the source and destination parameters, in addition to using entities.